c0lap5o/librarymanagementwebapp/README.md

 If you encounter issues, check the Docker logs and ensure all necessary files (like WAR file, Dockerfile, etc.) are in the correct locations and the .env variables are well set.

+## Bugs
+  1. DB not available when the containers start
+    Description: When you try to access your web app you get a connection refused from the db

 ## License